ckomop0x/ckomop0x/README.md

 ### Hello, I'm Pavel Klochkov

-In my free time, I do many studies to keep my skills up-to-date, have wide knowledge in related fields.
-I participate in pet and open-source projects, mentor developers of all levels.
+I do many studies in my free time to keep my skills up-to-date.
+I participate in pet and open-source projects and mentor developers of all levels.

 Open source project: [Create HTML boilerplate](https://create-html-boilerplate.netlify.app/)